sherindeen/sherindeen/README.md

 ### Hi there 👋
-🔭 I’m currently working on as a Product Engineer (Data)
+🔭 I’m currently working on as a Data Engineer

 🌱 I’m currently learning Azure